Women in Local Government

 The United Nations defines 30 per cent as the minimal percentage of women required for government to reflect women´s concerns.

-Based on current statistics, Canada would need 1,452 more women in elected office today to reach the 30 per cent target.
+Women in Canada represent 16 per cent of mayors and 26 per cent of councillors, for an average of 24 per cent.
+In absolute terms, of 24,113 elected officials, 5,826 are women.
+Based on current statistics, Canada would need 1,408 more women in elected office today to reach the 30 per cent target.
 That means increasing the number of women in municipal government by roughly 100 every year for the next 14 years.

 FCM wants to help close this gender gap.